gopalkgoel/gopalkgoel.github.io/_pages/teaching.md

 ---

 * I was an instructor for the [Harvard Physics Circle](https://amir.seas.harvard.edu/harvard-physics-circle).
 Some of my recorded lectures can be found [here](https://www.youtube.com/watch?v=-kWUs_PkZ0w&list=PLL60sBeIGeBc1Xw4G0K_S8a6HldlO5BKa).
 * I was a TA at the [Math Olympiad Program](https://www.maa.org/the-mathematical-olympiad-program-mop) in 2022 and 2023.
-I'm also currently a co-director of USA team selection test development, where I help write and select problems for the selection exams that decide the USA IMO team.
+I'm also currently co-director of USA team selection test development, where I help write and select problems for the selection exams that decide the USA IMO team.

 ### Private Tutoring